swar-101/interview/hld/load-balancers/README.md

 ---

-# Choice for Load Balancing Strategy
+# General guideline for Choosing the Correct LB Strategy

-## General guideline

 ### 1. Load Balancers for App Servers (Stateless): Round Robin Approach

 - Reason for Round Robin:
 	- App servers typically handle stateless requests, meaning each request is independent and do not require knowledge of previous interactions.
 	- Round Robin is a simple and efficient algorithm that distributes requests evenly across the app servers, ensuring load is balanced in an unbiased manner.
-	- This approach **works well when the requests are of similar size** and **the app servers have roughly equivalent capacity**.
+	- NOTE: This approach **works well when the requests are of similar size** and **the app servers have roughly equivalent capacity**.

 - ⚠️ When to consider Alternatives:
 	- If **requests are not uniform in size**, consider **Weighted Round Robin** **or Least Connections** to account for differences in server capacities or current load.
 ---
 ### 2. Load Balancers for Data Servers (Stateful): Consistent Hashing

+- Reasons for Consistent Hashing

 ---